-Ever wondered how razoring impacts your hair?
-Jason Lee answers your best hair questions.
+Ever wonder how razors and thinning scissors impacts your hair?
+Jason Lee, of Jason Lee Salon in Toronto, answers your best hair questions.

 There is also the thinning or texturizing scissor.
-This tool is mainly used for taking bulk out of hair, however it also helps with creating detail to soften the hairstyle.
-Thinning scissors or shears don’t create as much havoc as a razor can, however an inexperienced stylist can still do damage if not used properly.
-In this case, people with wavy or curly hair can use texturizing shears, however your natural wave pattern will be altered.
-This disruption of your wave pattern may be exactly what your stylist is aiming for, but good or bad, you should know that your curl will be changed on some level.
+This tool is mainly used for taking bulk out of hair; however, it also helps with creating detail to soften the hairstyle.
+Thinning scissors or shears don’t create as much havoc as a razor can; however, an inexperienced stylist can still do damage if not used properly.
+In this case, people with wavy or curly hair can use texturizing shears, but your natural wave pattern will be altered.
+This disruption of your wave pattern may be exactly what your stylist is aiming for but, good or bad, you should know that your curl will be changed on some level.